aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/xml-maps/_index.md

 ## **Import XML Map using Microsoft Excel**

-The following screenshot shows how to import XML Map using Microsoft Excel.
+The following screenshot shows how to import an XML map using Microsoft Excel.

 |![todo:image_alt_text](import-xml-map-inside-a-workbook-using-aspose-cells_1.png)|
 | :- |